Why Bridges?

 Learn More

-Post-secondary education has long centered white, middle-to-upper-income students and their needs while leaving Black, Latinx and low-income students to navigate life after high school with less resources.
+Postsecondary education has long centered white, middle-to-upper-income students and their needs while leaving Black, Latine and low-income students to navigate life after high school with less resources.
 Institutions often lack comprehensive academic and financial supports that put students on pathways to careers as well as culturally competent social and emotional supports.

 It is not enough to simply “get into college.”
 Students need a range of institutional and community support in order to be successful, including accessible academic and career advising, coordinated student support services, mental health and wellness services, and overarching culture shifts centering equity in the classroom and across the campus.